While we might enjoy the thrill of flying, it’s a nightmare for air traffic controllers and pilots flying manned aircraft.

 Penalty for flying drone over 400 feet

-FAA started registering all drones above 0.55 pounds back in 2015.
-As of December 2019, FAA has registered more than 1.5 million drones.
-Accordingly to a 2018 FAA updated guidelines, every drone owner must mark the outside of the drone with the registration number and keep proof of registration with him/her at the time of flying.
+Accordingly to 2018 FAA updated guidelines, every drone owner must mark the outside of the drone with the registration number and keep proof of registration with him/her at the time of flying.

 Let’s recap all the things that we discussed here with the purpose of easy recalling;

-- If you are within 5 miles of an airport, you can not fly without a LAANC authorization.
-Even if you have an authorization, you cannot go above 400 feet above ground level.
+- If you are within 5 miles of an airport, you can not fly without LAANC authorization.
+You cannot go above 400 feet above ground level even if you have authorization.
 NO EXCEPTIONS.

 - If you are outside of the 5-mile radius of an airport, you can fly up to 400 feet above ground level.
 If you are within 400 feet of a tall structure, you can go 400 feet above the highest point of the structure.